 Barcelona continues to show their transfer ambition ahead of the summer window opening as they reportedly shortlist Manchester City star Sterling for a potential blockbuster move to Catalunya this summer.

-Reports in Italy state the Barcelona are said to be “thinking” of the Sterling and are prepared to do transfer business with the Premier League champions - only if players are involved.
+Reports in Italy state that Barcelona are said to be “thinking” of Sterling and are prepared to do transfer business with the Premier League champions - only if players are involved.

 Due to Barcelona's financial situation, Matte Moretto of Sky Italy explained players will need to be involved for any deal to become “feasible” from Barcelona and any deal is said to be complicated at this moment in time.